 Defining the Best Practices of the Spotify Model

 The Spotify model is what you really need in case you are striving to enable a culture of trust, autonomy, and rapid learning.
 If you consider the model as a means to help you approach Agile at scale, pay attention to the following list of best model’s practices:

 Do not copy the model

-Your key goal should be in understanding the structure, practices, and mindset behind the Spotify model.
+Your key goal should be the understanding of the structure, practices, and mindset behind the Spotify model.
 Tweak all the aspects of the approach to fit your own environment.
 Do not try to be Spotify, but use their model to improve how your company works together.

 Consider autonomy and trust

 Spotify provided its workers with the autonomy to help them pivot quickly.
-As the examples – allowing teams to pick the development tools and modify another team’s code.
+To give a few examples, you can allow teams to pick the development tools and modify another team’s code.